-It is important to know that you will need to be in education, training or employment before you will be considered for independent housing.
-You will also need to show us that you can budget, cook and keep your home tidy.
+It is important to know that you will need to be in education, training or employment before you will be considered for independent housing once you are 18.
+You will also need to show the Care Leavers 18+ Service that you can budget, cook and keep your home tidy.

-If you are living out of county we will inform you about your housing options.
+If you are living out of county, your personal adviser will inform you about your housing options.

 When you are in independent accommodation, you are responsible for yourself and for paying your bills, including Council Tax.
 You will need to work with your personal adviser who can help you keep on top of bills and paying your rent, as well as how to abide by your tenancy agreement.
 If you do not keep to your tenancy agreement or pay your rent, you may be at risk of eviction and homelessness.